GoogleCloudPlatform/podcast/site/content/post/episode-93-whats-ai-with-melanie-warrick/index.md

 FRANCESC: Now the thing is that I have no idea what other things are out there other than TensorFlow, so I don't know.
 Is there some other very well known library, some competitor of TensorFlow that you've seen before and that people use it?

 MELANIE: Right.
 So Keras gets referenced a lot because it's a great way to engage with TensorFlow or with other neural net platforms that exist out there.
 It's a nice sort of higher-level abstract to engage with that space.
 So Keras is great.
-You can definitely use that on Google Cloud Platform.
+You can definitely use that on Google Cloud.
 You just have to configure the actual servers to be able to use it.

 There are other libraries that are constantly being referenced, like Pytorch and Caffe.
 And there's definitely a few others that are out there that I would recommend exploring because each one has its own value in terms of how it's being applied.

 MARK: So I know with Cloud ML Engine, the TensorFlow set up can be-- the calculations can be distributed across multiple computers.
 If you were coming to GCP and were using something else, like Pytorch or whatever it is, something like that, do those come with tools that also will enable you to set up a multitude of computers so you can distribute that workload?
 Or how does that kind of thing work?

 MELANIE: Right.
 And I know we were talking about this earlier.
 So I wrote a blog post about this recently because I wanted to make sure it was clear to people that TensorFlow is very valuable, and I recommend people exploring that.
-But if you are already using something and you want to be able to use Google Cloud Platform, I think it is important to understand that whatever you're using you can bring over.
+But if you are already using something and you want to be able to use Google Cloud, I think it is important to understand that whatever you're using you can bring over.

 So I wrote this post, in particular, to show you have to spend some time doing the configuration.
 If you already have, like, an install script or some type of Docker image that you use to configure your instances, then you can use that.
 You don't have to spend the time doing the configuration.
 You just kick off whatever you need using Kubernetes, using whatever it is that will help get those servers up and running for you.
 You just have to have some way of doing the configuration, and then you can bring your software.